AnthonyBaratti/EnhancementTwo/README.md

 - rotateRight() Rotates the tree with an RR rotation or an RL rotation
 - rotateLeft() Rotates the tree with an LL rotation aor an LR rotation
-- balanceTree() This function uses the balance factor to determine which rotations should be applied
+- balanceTree() This function uses the balance factor to determine which rotations should be applied Examples of the RR, RL, LL, and LR are commented into the code.
+For a quick visual on how an RL rotation works, see Artifact Two Enhancement Narrative [Section 4](https://github.com/AnthonyBaratti/EnhancementTwo/blob/main/Artifact%20Two%20Enhancement%20Narrative.pdf)

 ## Features